JustArtur/Linked-list/README.md

-Linked list written on Python
+Linked list written on Python.
+At the moment the project is not completed.